A Wee Bit About the

 Patrick Facts

-Here are a few more items of interest about the
+Here are a few more items of interest about the Great Saint and his Grand Day!

 Did you know that GREEN is associated with the Irish